Back to Blog

 Board Reporting June 27, 2026 4 min read

-Most Security Dashboards Are Autopsies: The Case for Leading Indicators
+Autopsies vs. Vital Signs: The Case for Leading Security Indicators

 Lagging vs. Leading: A Simple but Consequential Distinction